front-end-foundations/session1/readme.md

 }
 ```

-Note that `position: static` is _supposed_ to anchor the menu at the top of the page (or whereever we have positioned it) but doesn't work here.
+Note that `position: static` is _supposed_ to anchor the menu at the top of the page (or where ever we have positioned it) but doesn't work here.
 Inspect the `<ul>` to see if the position property is being applied and you wil find it is being overridden by the `position: absolute` property.
 This is due to selector strength - `ul.nav` is more powerful than `.nav`.
 Edit the CSS to change `ul.nav` to
 `.nav` and refresh.

 Selector strength is a very important factor in creating a good style sheet.
 Try to keep your selectors to a minimum to avoid issues.